Jitgitbit/NodeCreateHTTPServer/README.md

 When you feel like you have a sense for the code base, move on to the next step!

+2.
+It’s time to make the web server!
+In app.js, create a variable server and assign to it the value of invoking the http.createServer().
+Remember, you’ll need to pass a callback function in as the argument to http.createServer().
+We’ve already required in the function requestListener from the callbackFile.js file.

+3.
+Awesome!
+Now that we have the server we need it to start listening for incoming requests!
+We supplied a PORT variable at the top of app.js.
+Invoke the server.listen() method passing in PORT as the argument.

+4.
+Let’s get this server up and running!
+Type node app.js in the terminal and press enter.
+If everything worked, you should be able to navigate to http://localhost:4001 in the browser and see the rendered HTML.

+Feel free to make changes and experiment.
+You can stop the server by typing controlc, make whatever changes you’d like, and then start the server by typing node app.js in the terminal again and pressing enter.

 Awesome work!
 You’ve learned a lot about Node.js including:

 Node.js is a JavaScript runtime, an environment that allows us to execute our JavaScript code by converting it into something a computer can understand.